-UK Research and Innovation (UKRI) - The Arts and Humanities Research Council (AHRC) seeks to support researchers within our remit to develop the knowledge and skills that will enable them to engage effectively with public policy.
-By doing so, we hope to provide them with the tools and skills to make a demonstrable difference to public policy with their research, and to give policy-makers access to new knowledge and ways of working.
+UK Research and Innovation (UKRI) - The Arts and Humanities Research Council (AHRC) seeks to support academic researchers within our remit who are based within UK universities and Independent Research Organisations (IROs) to develop the knowledge and skills that will enable them to engage effectively with public policy.
+By doing so, we aim to provide them with the tools and skills to make a demonstrable difference to public policy with their research, and to give policy-makers access to new knowledge and ways of working.
 To ensure that this skills development activity is up-to-date and relevant, we invite proposals from organisations that are close to policy-makers and influencers and have expertise in the application of research to policy, and specifically arts and humanities research across a broad range of disciplines.